vinyldns/rfcs/text/0000-ptr-correspondence.md

 **Note: For all use cases, the user can choose to create | update | delete a record set from the batch screen or the zone screen.
 Both entry mechanisms apply to the use cases defined below.**

-### Create an A or a AAAA record set with PTR correspondance enabled
+### Create an A or a AAAA record set with PTR correspondence enabled

-1. System detects that a new A record set is to be created and the PTR correspondance flag is set to `true`
+1. System detects that a new A record set is to be created and the PTR correspondence flag is set to `true`
 2. For each IP address in the A record set, lookup the corresponding PTR record in our database to see if it already exists
 3. If it exists in VinylDNS, ensure that the user has access to make the change of the PTR record
 4. Create or update the PTR record for each record in the A record set.
 The `ptrdname` should be set to the FQDN of the a record